 While the holidays can be expensive, you can prevent getting a surprise credit card statement by planning ahead of time.
 By looking at your past spending, coming up with a strategy, and using shopping apps, you can save money and enjoy a relaxing and festive holiday season.

-If you do end up with holiday debt, learn how a balance transfer can help you pay it off early.
+If you do end up with holiday debt, learn how to repay it.

 Editorial Disclaimer: Information in these articles is brought to you by CreditSoup.
 Banks, issuers, and credit card companies mentioned in the articles do not endorse or guarantee, and are not responsible for, the contents of the articles.
 The information is accurate to the best of our knowledge when posted; however, all credit card information is presented without warranty.
 Please check the issuer’s website for the most current information.